pipekit/examples/examples/get-versions/README.md

 ```

 ### Change the cluster name
-If you're using a different cluster name, modify `free-trial-cluster` on the last line.
+If you're using a different cluster name, modify `free-trial-cluster` on the last line of `workflow.py`.